simonsobs/xcorr/README.md

 # xcorr
-Scripts for computing cross-correlations for Simons Observatory
+Scripts for computing cross-correlations for Simons Observatory CMB lensing with galaxy clustering and lensing.

 ## Requirements: